-- 5-6 ELEMENTARY PHYSICS (3-2) An introduction to the principles of physics for students not concentrating in physical science or engineering.
-Mechanics, heat, waves, optics, electricity, magnetism, atomic and nuclear physics.
-Demonstration lectures coordinated with laboratory work.
-Prerequisite: 5 for 6; secondary school algebra and trigonometry.
-Four hours.
-Staff. - 17, 18, 27 GENERAL PHYSICS (3, 3, 3-2) For students concentrating in engineering or a physical science.
-Mechanics, thermal physics, electricity and magnetism, wave motion, and optics.
-Prerequisite: for 17, concurrent enrollment or credit in mathematics 9, 11, or 13; for 18, 17 and concurrent enrollment or credit in mathematics 11 or 13; for 27, 18 or departmental permission, and credit or concurrent enrollment in mathematics 21 or 23.
-Three, three, and four hours.
-Staff. - 28 INTRODUCTORY MODERN PHYSICS (3-2) An introduction to the theory of relativity and to modern descriptions of radiation, the electron, the atom and combinations of atoms, the atomic nucleus, and elementary particles.
-Prerequisite: 27 and credit or concurrent enrollment in mathematics 21 or 23.
-Four hours.
-Staff. - 101, 102 INTERMEDIATE PHYSICS LABORATORY (1-3) Selected experiments from the fields of mechanics, heat, electricity and magnetism, and optics.
+- 28 INTRODUCTORY MODERN PHYSICS (3-2) An introduction to the theory of relativity and to modern descriptions of radiation, the electron, the atom and combinations of atoms, the atomic nucleus, and elementary particles.
+Prerequisite: 272 and credit or concurrent enrollment in mathematics 121 or 123.
+Four hours, Staff. - 101, 102 Intermediate Physics Laboratory (1-3) Selected experiments from the fields of mechanics, heat, electricity and magnetism, and optics.
 Students required to formulate details of objectives and procedure and to evaluate results.
 Intended to be taken concurrently with physics 116 and 117 in the first semester and 118 and 173 in the second, but may be taken independently with departmental permission.
-Prerequisite: 27, mathematics 21; 101 for 102.
+Prerequisite: 27,2 mathematics 121; 101 for 102.
 Three hours.
-Mr. Sachs, and Mr. Depatie. - 116 MECHANICS (3-0) Mechanics of a particle, including central forces, forced and coupled vibrations; introductory rigid body motion.
-Prerequisite: 27; mathematics 21.
-Three hours.
-Mr. Scarfone. - 117 ELECTRICITY AND MAGNETISM (3-0) Fundamental principles of electricity and magnetism; charge, currents, circuits, theory of electrostatic fields, and magnetic fields of steady currents.
+Mr. Sachs and Mr. Depatie. - 116 MECHANICS (3-0) Newtonian dynamics of particles and systems of particles, with applications to problems of special importance, such as driven and coupled harmonic oscillators and central field trajectories.
+Extensive use is made of descriptive, analytical, and approximational techniques, including energy diagrams, vector differential operations, moving and non-cartesian coordinate systems.
+Prerequisites: 27, mathematics 121 or 123.
+Three hours. - 117 ELECTRICITY AND MAGNETISM (3-0) Fundamental principles of electricity and magnetism; charge, currents, circuits, theory of electrostatic fields, and magnetic fields of steady currents.
 Electrical and magnetic properties of matter and electromagnetic energy relationships.
 Vector analysis developed as necessary.
-Prerequisite: 27, mathematics 21.
+Prerequisite: 27,2 mathematics 121.
 Three hours.
 Mr. Crowell. - 118 ELECTRICITY AND OPTICS (3-0) Introduction to time dependent electromagnetic fields.
 Maxwell's equations.
 Electromagnetic waves including visible light and wave optics.
 Prerequisite: 117.
 Three hours.
-Mr. Depatie. - 1.
-Sabbatical leave January 1 to July 1, 1968.
+Mr. Depatie. - 122 BIOLOGICAL PHYSICS (3-2) Physical laws, concepts and methods discussed with respect to their reference to biology.
+Mechanics of solids, liquids and non-ideal media.
+Electric and magnetic fields, transport of dissolved gases and ions.
+Properties of macromolecules, radiation biophysics.
+Prerequisite: 6, chemistry 2, mathematics 12.
+Four hours.
+Mr. Nyborg. - 173 THERMAL PHYSICS (3-0) Basic concepts of thermodynamics including the characteristic functions, and their application to determination of equilibrium conditions in homogeneous and heterogeneous systems.
+Introduction to kinetic theory and statistical mechanics.
+Prerequisite: 271 and mathematics 121.
+Three hours.
+Mr. Sachs.
+Alternate years, 1969-70. - 193, 194 College Honors - 195, 196 SPECIAL TOPICS - 197, 198 Senior Research (0-4, 0-8) The student works on a theoretical or experimental project under direction.
+Written and oral reports are submitted.
+191, two hours; 192, four hours.
+Staff. - 1.
+May be replaced by physics 5-6 with departmental permission. - 2.
+Physics 6 with departmental permission.